mtahafarooq/mtahafarooq.github.io/aboutme.md

 #### Achievements/Tasks

-* Participated in UI redesign that provided appropriate visual aids to the user to increase usability.
+* Participated in complete UI overhaul that provided appropriate visual aids to the user and increased accessibility.
-* Integrated Mapbox to implement project's business logic and developed different custom layers and tilesets from geojson data.
+* Integrated Mapbox to show critical information to the stakeholder visually on map and developed different custom layers and tilesets from geojson data.
 * Implemented user reach feature using mapbox Isochrone API to show areas that are reachable within a specified amount of time from user location to predict user travel distance visually on map.
+* Liaise between frontend and backend team in constructing and integrating new features which helped in meeting project gaols and desired functionalities on time.
-* Identified and implemented crucial code improvements that helped in enhancing system performance and user experience by 10x.
+* Identified and implemented crucial code improvements that helped in enhancing system performance and user experience.
 * Employed a variety of libraries i-e Styled components, SCSS and Storybook to develop well documented, optimized and reuseable components.
-* Liaise  between frontend and backend team in constructing and integrating new features which helped in meeting project gaols and desired functionalities on time.
 * Added form validations using formik and yup.
 * Performed user testing and troubleshooting prior to live deployment.